 Wet food can satiate better than dry and can be very convenient to achieve portion control

-Feeding multiple cats in household is challenging especially when we consider that 3 to 5 small feedings per day and the use of food puzzles are the ideal way to feed all cats.
+Feeding multiple cats in a household is challenging especially when we consider that 3 to 5 small feedings per day and the use of food puzzles are the ideal way to feed all cats.

 We are continuously trying new devices in Bug’s gym to see what works the best!

-Our 2016 contest had 69 entrants and raised $3159 for rescues and our 2015 Contest had 72 contestants and raised $1500, our 2014 contest had 42 entrants and raised $1150.
-Over $9,600 has been raised over the contest’s history!
+Our 2018 PRFR contest had 46 final contestants and raised $4,500 for local rescues!
+Our 2017 contest had 34 final contestants and raised $4,509 for rescues and our 2016 Contest had 72 contestants and raised $1500, our 2014 contest had 42 entrants and raised $1150.
+Over $18,000 has been raised over the contest’s nine-year history!